sharanyarc96/HinglishNLI/README.md

 # HinglishNLI
-This repository contains code for various models for Hinglish Code-mixed NLI
+This repository will contain code for our upcoming paper Detecting Entailment in Code-Mixed Hindi-English Conversations.